 Goodwill supports reforms aimed at preventing the exploitation and abuse of people who have disabilities, and we strongly support programs that will lead to an increase in competitive integrated employment for this population.
 However, eliminating the Special Minimum Wage Certificate will harm – not help – people with multiple or significant disabilities.

-Bryan is a 27-year-old man diagnosed with Down syndrome and attention deficit hyperactivity disorder (ADHD).
+Bryan is a 27-year-old man diagnosed with Down Syndrome and attention deficit hyperactivity disorder (ADHD).
 He completed a situational assessment with Goodwill and was referred to an extended employment program.

 Bryan’s mother, Angela, uses a wheelchair due to her cerebral palsy.
 Her mobility concerns make her uncomfortable when taking her son to social venues.
 Goodwill has offered them both employment and a social outlet.
 As a result, Bryan’s speech impairment has improved, increasing his ability to communicate at home and develop through Goodwill programming.
-He can now often be observed laughing with peers and joining in conversations.
+He can now often be observed laughing with peers and joining in conversation.